DJ Kay Slay

-Keith Grayson (August 14, 1966 – April 17, 2022), professionally known as DJ Kay Slay, was an American disc jockey (DJ) from New York City.
+Keith Grayson (August 14, 1965 – April 17, 2022), professionally known as DJ Kay Slay, was an American disc jockey (DJ) from New York City.
 He is referred to by The New York Times as "Hip Hop's One-Man Ministry of Insults".
-He released four successful studio albums, The Streetsweeper, Vol. 1, The Streetsweeper, Vol. 2, The Champions: North Meets South (with Greg Street), and More Than Just a DJ.
+He released four studio albums: The Streetsweeper, Vol. 1 (2003), The Streetsweeper, Vol. 2 (2004), The Champions: North Meets South (with Greg Street; 2006), and More Than Just a DJ (2010).
+Known for extensive curation of prominent figures in East Coast hip-hop, his albums were met with success in the regional market; his first two were released by Columbia Records.
+Grayson died from COVID-19 in 2022.

 Early life

-Grayson was born August 14, 1966, in New York City.
+Grayson was born August 14, 1965, in New York City.
 He was originally a prominent graffiti artist, having been featured in the 1983 hip hop documentary, Style Wars.
 One of Grayson's better known tags was "Dez".
 As a youth involved in New York's flourishing hip hop scene, Keith witnessed firsthand the ascent of legendary disc jockeys such as Grandmaster Flash, Grand Wizzard Theodore, and Kool DJ Red Alert, in the late 1970s and into the 1980s.
 "I didn't so much set out to be a DJ," he said.
 "It was just something to do that was fun and that I enjoyed doing."
 With the decline of the graffiti movement in the late 1980s, Dez began dealing with narcotics and consequently ended up in jail by the late 1980s.
 Grayson was released from jail in 1990, and claimed to have abstained from using drugs thereafter.
-He hailed from the East River Houses located in East Harlem, New York.In the early years of his life, he also met long-time friend Sauce Money, whom he was friends with until he passed away.
+He hailed from the East River Houses located in East Harlem, New York.
+In the early years of his life, he also met long-time friend Sauce Money, whom he was friends with until his death.